Internet-based treatments for trauma survivors: Background

 Telepsychiatry in the form of teleconferencing dates back to 1959, when it was used for research and consultation at the University of Nebraska.
 Then in 1968, successful emergency consultation services were provided via telehealth delivered in Boston and New Hampshire.
 With the development of larger systems of operation, such as universities and federal health systems, telemental health services began seeing an uptake in research and randomized control trials in the 1990s.
 Progress continued at a steady pace until 2003, when there was a notable change in the amount of advancement made in this area.
 Despite early research and success in using telemental health in the treatment of disorders such as anxiety and behavioral problems, more recently, tailoring treatment for trauma survivors to an internet-based format has been gaining momentum.

 The growing interest in internet-based treatment options is a result of numerous factors.
 Convenience is one major reason for the creation and development of such formats.
 Internet-based treatment options allow for the user to choose when and where to access their program and can more easily fit treatment into their schedule, including after-hours treatment.
 Anonymity is another reason why users would want to turn to such programs, especially if they feel embarrassed about their reasons for seeking help.
 Cost-effectiveness, accessibility for those who live in more isolated or rural areas and for those of marginalized or minority populations are other reasons.
 Furthermore, limitations occur that hinder people from attending in-person therapy, including childcare, transportation, or getting time off of work.
 The development of internet-based treatment options allows individuals with these reasons or limitations to be able to access care without the need for in-person interaction.

 Formats

-Internet-based treatment options for trauma-related symptomology exist in the forms of healthcare-supported telehealth options, mobile applications (apps), online group and peer support, and online resources provided by organizations.
+Internet-based treatment options for trauma-related symptomatology exist in the forms of healthcare-supported telehealth options, mobile applications (apps), online group and peer support, and online resources provided by organizations.